pabumake/auto-archiver/README.md

 * **Assets in the same folder** (images/PDFs) are **not** moved automatically with the note.
 Obsidian’s renamer will keep links updated, but assets stay put.
 * Case sensitivity for properties/tags is handled internally (we normalize).
 * Very rapid edits can trigger multiple checks; the plugin already debounces lightly.
-* Mobile: supported (no Node-only APIs).
-If you use very large vaults, prefer manual scans on mobile.
+* Mobile: in theory supported (no Node-only APIs), but disabled since I had issues with my whole vault shifting.
+Disabled for now, maybe adding it back in a later release.

 ---